SAP-samples/s4hana-hana-audit-policies/README.md

 Information how to list and adjust HANA audit policies can be found at [SAP HANA Platform](https://help.sap.com/viewer/p/SAP_HANA_PLATFORM).

 ## Known Issues
-If technical users (e.g. ABAP Database user <SAPABAP1>, e.g. SAPHANADB) are not handled as described in the SQL files, a high number of HANA audit log events might be generated.
+- If technical users (e.g. ABAP Database user <SAPABAP1>, e.g. SAPHANADB) are not handled as described in the SQL files, a high number of HANA audit log events might be generated.
+- If the global minimal retention period limit (INI parameter minimal_retention_period) is higher than the minimum period in a HANA audit policy, creation of the policy will fail.

 ## How to obtain support
 [Create an issue](https://github.com/SAP-samples/s4hana-hana-audit-policies/issues) in this repository if you find a bug or have questions about the content.